-Minor Elective Courses (Interdisciplinary Course): M.Sc.
-Zoology students will opt one Minor Elective course of 4 credits in the Semester II offered by other PG Departments
+Minor Elective Courses (Interdisciplinary Course): Students will opt one Minor Elective course of 4 credits in the Semester II offered by other PG Departments and in the Semester III offered by other PG Departments or own Dept.

 Major Elective Courses (Specialization): Students will opt one out of the Major Electives offered by the department in PG level.